 While Marx calls labor time the “substance” of value, with Gilles Dauvé it becomes “capitalist blood”, suggesting that calculations in labor time would be exclusive to capitalism (in capitalism expressed by “value”), which is logically and historically false.
 All “economy” can be reduced to a very simple question: what needs to be done, and how do we portion it out in time and intensity?
 Although with it exchange is maintained, it nevertheless abolishes value, and exchange is maintained only for as far as scarcity remains.

 The “communisators” will not stop before “all staticiens would be hanged or strangled with the bowels of the accountants” (a nice verbal radicalism), here we defend the benefic nature of statistics and bookkeeping as long as we need them.

-The final word of the “communisators” consists of the slogan : “We do not abolish capital for communism but by communism” (Sic ), which sounds very radical, but unfortunately nobody seems to know what it means.
+The final word of the “communisators” consists of the slogan : “We do not abolish capital for communism but by communism” (Sic ), which sounds very radical, but unfortunately nobody seems to know what it means other than that a period of transition is excluded.
 And while all attempts to give a meaning to these words is sentenced on beforehand as reprehensible “programmatism”, we effectively end up with “nothing more than an unfortunate rhetorical flourish”.
 Other “communisators” have rejected Marx’ final conclusions long before Gilles Dauvé became aware of them and never came up with the argument of ‘Proudhonism’.

 Gilles Dauvé confesses himself that he tries to base himself on Marx in order to… reject Marx’ final conclusions.